 Interpret Your Score:

 17-25: If you haven’t been receiving requests, it is only a matter of time.
-Keep up the good work.
+Keep up the fantastic work.

 9-16: You are likely to receive bequests.
-Improve your success by increasing your score, especially with consistent marketing.
+Increase your success by getting more points on the Bequest Test.

-0-8: You may receive a notice of bequest, but it will be a matter of luck.
-To increase your success, work on the factors about to increase you success.
+0-8: You may receive a notice of legacy, but it will be a matter of luck.

 Bequests are an equal opportunity income source.
 One day, every one of your supporters will die.
-All of them can be asked to include your nonprofit in their estate plans.
+You can ask everyone to include your nonprofit in their estate plans.
 Here are some additional dos and don’ts—

 1. Don’t wait until you have time to start a complete planned giving program to seek bequests.
-Do add “remember us in your will” or similar statements in all of your publications today.
+Do add “remember us in your will” or similar statements to all your publications today.

 2. Don’t forget to recognize bequest gifts.
 Do share stories to thank givers and inspire more gifts.

 3. Don’t expect quick returns.
-Do set up a system, like an automatic savings account, to regularly request bequests.
+Set up a system, like an automatic savings account, to regularly request legacy gifts.

 4. Don’t forget to encourage your greatest fans.
 Do encourage your board, staff, and volunteers to remember your nonprofit in their estate plans.
 Do suggest “easy” gifts such as designating part of their life insurance to your institutions.